tax gain harvest

 Harvest your capital gains to reduce future taxes.

-Generally, you will want to consider this near the end of the year, as then you will know what your income picture looks like for the year.
+Generally, it would be best if you considered this near the end of the year, as then you will know your income picture for the year.

 If you have a low-income year, re-set your basis by harvesting your gains.
 Or, if you have even higher income in the future, you might consider locking in your capital gains now.
 Either way, use the tax code to harvest your gains.